 The Food Bank follows the policy of capitalizing interest as a component of the cost of property and equipment constructed for its own use.
-During the year ended June 30, 2023, the Food Bank capitalized approximately \$334,000 of interest.
-No amounts were capitalized during the year ended June 30, 2022.
+During the years ended June 30, 2024 and 2023, the Food Bank capitalized approximately \$671,000 and \$334,000 of interest, respectively.